Find the full career planning series here.

 Now that you have your initial list of the global issues you think are most pressing, you will be able to use it to help figure out what you should focus on in your career.

-In many ways, this is the most important part of the course: We think that getting clearer on what global problems are most pressing likely does the most to help you do more good with your career, because some issues are so much more pressing than others.
+In many ways, this is the most important part of the series: We think that getting clearer on what global problems are most pressing likely does the most to help you do more good with your career, because some issues are so much more pressing than others.
 It’s also something many people never do.

 For that reason, you should also aim to keep thinking about which global issues are most pressing throughout your career.
 You’ve already done a lot, and it’s enough to get started on the rest of your plan, but continuing to have an open mind here can allow you to increase your impact a lot as you learn more with time and experience.